 - enable_debug (ON/off)

-- Disabling this option discards all log messages of gravity debug or below at compile time (see @ref XBT_log).
-The resulting code is faster than if you discard these messages at runtime.
-However, it obviously becomes impossible to get any debug info from SimGrid if something goes wrong.
+Disabling this option discards all log messages of severity debug or below at compile time (see Textual logging).
+The resulting code is marginaly faster than if you discard these messages at runtime, but it obviously becomes impossible to get any debug info from SimGrid when things go wrong.

 - enable_java (on/OFF)